amadeus4dev/developer-guides/docs/resources/flights.md

   }
 ```

-With a 79 percent probability, we can be assured that the airport will run smoothly on our travel date.
+With a 79 percent probability, we can be confident that the airport will run smoothly on our travel date.

 ### On-demand flight status